-Below are just some of the tasks that may fall within a bookkeeper’s duties.
+Below are some tasks that may fall within a bookkeeper’s duties.

 - Recording invoices to be paid

 - Creating and posting journal entries for all financial transactions

 - Filing source documents

 - Filing certain tax returns, such as payroll taxes and sales tax